aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 - **Computer Security:** Securing individual endpoint machines and operating systems.
 - **Network Security:** Securing communication channels and traffic across nodes.

+### Crash course terminology

+- **authenticity:** modified by the correct owner, the authorized owner
+- **secrecy:** Access control when based with local data like files
+- **non-repudiation:** Prevent a party from denying that some action took place.
+Done with code signing and digital signatures
+- **privacy:** control over ones information and confidentiality.
+Confidentiality with a touch of ownership
+- **confidential info:** information that can be used to authenticate you, to unique identify who you are.
+- **private info:** information that is personal to you, like your home address.

+The difference between confidentiality and privacy is that privacy is information personal to you (home address) while confidentiality is information used to authenticate you (SSN).

+**Risk**

+Risk is the potential for an asset to be misused.
+An asset is any valuable resource to a company, like money or data.

+A good equation is Risk = likelihood * impact.
+Your google account being compromised has a low likelihood, but would have a great impact.

+**Threat**

+A threat is a specific means by which an attacker can put a system at risk.
+We take into account the attacker’s goals and their skills.

+**Threat model**

+A threat model is a structured approach to identifying and evaluating potential threats to a system, organization, or product.

+Here are the steps in creating a threat model:

+1. **Identifying Assets**: Identify what needs to be protected.
+2. **Identifying Threats**: Identify potential threats to those assets.
+3. **Assessing Vulnerabilities**: Brainstorm possible vulnerabilities
+4. **Analyzing Risks**: Score vulnerabilities to focus on most critical ones first
+5. **Mitigation Strategies**: Finally, you develop strategies to mitigate or reduce the risks.

+**adversary**

+These are the levels of adversaries, from least threatening to most threatening

+1. Script-kiddies
+2. Malicious hackers
+3. Industrial espionage hackers
+4. Governments

+**attacks**

+Attacks are attempts to exploit vulnerabilities.
+A _compromise_ is when an attack is successful.

+There are three different kinds of attacks:

+- **passive:** eavesdropping, basically an attack where there’s no way to trace it back to you
+- **active:** guessing passwords.
+Basically an attack where you leave evidence
+- **Denial of Service:** DOS attacks hinder availability

+**trust**

+Trust refers to the degree to which an entity is expected to behave.

+For example, we expect the organization to not expose our password and email.
+We expect the organization to ask permission to get our data.

+There are two ways we describe systems in terms of trust

+- **trusted:** We choose to trust this system, but there is no guarantee that it won’t be broken into
+- **trustworthy:** This system will not fail at all.
+They are mathematically guaranteed from being compromised.

+**security model**

+A security model is the combination of three things: trust model, threat model, and risk.

+It is always important to create your security model before you build your application, because it is extremely difficult to refactor

 ### Principles of cybersecurity

 These are the four main components of cybersecurity: